meteor-digital/github-actions/docs/configuration.md

 The workflows use three main configuration files that should be placed in your project's `.github/` directory:

-- `.github/ci-config.yml` - Build and runtime configuration
-- `.github/deployment-config.yml` - Deployment and hosting configuration
+- `.github/pipeline-config.yml` - Unified CI/CD configuration including build, runtime, deployment, and hosting settings
 - `.github/quality-config.yml` - Code quality and notification settings

 ## CI Configuration